MarcusGastaldello/FRICOSIPY/docs/surface_energy_balance.md

 ## Exemplar Surface Energy Balance

 Visualising the Surface Energy Balance (SEB) is important for understanding and analysing the energy exchanges occuring at the glacier surface.
-According to the priniciples of energy conservation, the opposing monthly energy fluxes must always be balanced. **Figure 3** shows an exemplar point surface energy balance for *Colle Gnifetti* at the summit of the *Grenz* glacier, *Valais*, *Switzerland* produced from the *FRICOSIPY* model.
+According to the priniciples of energy conservation, **the opposing monthly energy fluxes must always be balanced**. **Figure 3** shows an exemplar point surface energy balance for *Colle Gnifetti* at the summit of the *Grenz* glacier, *Valais*, *Switzerland* produced from the *FRICOSIPY* model.
 For *Colle Gnifetti*, being a high-altitude, wind-exposed glacierised saddle, turbulent exchange has a significant contribution to energy turnover and melt is minimal and confined to the summer months.

 ![Alt text](images/Exemplar_SEB.png)